ioos/erddap-gold-standard/_docs/index.md

     You can monitor <http://localhost:8080/erddap/status.html> to see the status of dataset loading.

-## ERDDAP Utilities
+## Step 4: Next Steps
+Once you have successfully deployed an ERDDAP using the Docker instance, it's time to start testing out what you can do.
+Below are links to a few of the topics that might be of interest:
+* [Adding datasets to ERDDAP](/erddap-gold-standard/adding-datasets.html) - How to add new datasets to ERDDAP
+* [Customizing your ERDDAP](/erddap-gold-standard/modify-erddap.html) - How to configure ERDDAP using environment variables.

-Examples of a few other useful commands are provided on the [ERDDAP Utilities](/erddap-gold-standard/erddap-utils.html) page
+* [Useful utilities](/erddap-gold-standard/erddap-utils.html) - Examples of a few other useful commands